The Recycling Zone

 Dodge Nature Center

 Located in West St. Paul and Mendota Heights, Dodge Nature Center is full of prairies, hardwood forests, lakes, wetlands and miles of hiking trails!
 The center provides outstanding educational programs to school groups, scout troops, families and individuals.
 Programs engage students in natural history and agricultural programs.
 Outreach programs are also available for off-site programs as well.

-The Environmental Learning Center includes McColl Pond, 10 acres of woodlands, marshes and restored prairie – oak savanna.
+Located in Savage, the Environmental Learning Center includes McColl Pond, 10 acres of woodlands, marshes and restored prairie – oak savanna.
 The center has two environmental classrooms, a multipurpose room and an outdoor covered patio which are all perfect settings for implementing environmental education courses.
 The building itself has incorporated several green features, such as, cupboards made from pressed sunflowers and counters made of recycled plastic jugs.
 To learn more about the Environmental Learning Center, visit Friends of McColl Pond Environmental Learnnig Center

 The Schaar’s Bluff Trailhead and picnic area provide a scenic overlook to the Mississippi River Valley, as well as access to the Schaar’s Bluff Gathering Center.
 The building has a variety of sustainable design elements including being powered by a wind turbine and capturing rainwater from the roof to flush toilets.
 Other activities available include: picnicking, hiking, community gardens, children’s playground and cross country skiing.

 Schaar’s Bluff Trailhead: 8395 127th Street East Hastings, MN 55033

 UMore Park in Rosemount hosts the Master Gardener Education and Research Display Gardens.
 Come learn about the over 30 research and display gardens and the history of UMore Park and surrounding communities.
 Tours are available between the end of June and the end of September.
 Call 651-480-7700 to schedule a tour.